 The National Water Quality Initiative will work in selected watersheds to help farmers and forest landowners improve water quality and aquatic habitats in impaired streams.

 Through the National Water Quality Initiative (NWQI), the Natural Resources Conservation Service (NRCS) is offering financial and technical assistance to farmers and forest landowners interested in improving water quality and aquatic habitats in priority watersheds with impaired streams.
 NRCS will help producers implement conservation and management practices through a systems approach to control and trap nutrient and manure runoff.

 Pennsylvania Priority Watersheds

-In Pennsylvania, three watersheds have been selected to participate in NWQI: the Upper Kishacoquillas Creek in Mifflin County, the Upper Maiden Creek in Berks and Lehigh counties, and Sacony (also spelled as “Saucony”) Creek in Berks County.
+In Pennsylvania, three watersheds have been selected to participate in NWQI: the Upper Kishacoquillas Creek in Mifflin County, Beaver Creek in Bedford County, and Upper Yellow Creek in Bedford and Blair Counties.
 With help from state agencies, partners, and the NRCS State Technical Committee, these watersheds were identified because of the significant natural resources challenges they face.

 The Upper Kishacoquillas watershed or “Upper Kish” watershed is a cold water fishery in Mifflin County that is part of the Chesapeake Bay watershed.

 Consisting of 58.6 miles of stream, the Upper Kish watershed drains approximately 19,064 acres or 30 square miles of Kishacoquillas Valley, known locally as “Big Valley.”
 Agriculture (60%), forested land (36%), developed land (approx. 2%), and transitional land (approx. 2%) compose the main land use types in this watershed.
 It has been designated as an impaired watershed by DEP.

 Beaver Creek and Upper Yellow Creek